livingincircuits/portfolio/content/projects/2021-01-20/index.md

 Innovation on this project also saw UXR grow in influence within the company.

-The strategic impact was also a success and a directional impact has led to decision making around promotions which will have a longer shelf life than just the one promotion that has been built.
+The strategic impact was also a success, and a directional impact has led to decision making around promotions which will have a longer shelf life than just the one promotion that has been built.